rbeyer/lpsc_template/README.txt

 Changelog:

 Release 1.3, Jul 2011
 - The \newcommand that set the bibliography font size needed to be changed to a \renewcommand.
+Thanks to Joseph Paul Cohen.

 Release 1.2, Dec 2010
 - Updated with hyperref examples (clickable URLs etc.)